iaobasa/Brain_stroke_App/README.md

 ### **Grant Details**
 - **Recipient**: Dr. Obasa, Adekunle Isiaka (Nigerian Researcher)
-- **Research Focus**: Application of hybrid machine learning techniques to improve the diagnosis of ischemic strokes in CT scan images.
+- **Research Focus**: Application of hybrid machine learning techniques to improve the diagnosis of brain strokes in CT scan images.

 We extend our gratitude to **NITDA** and **NAIRS** for supporting this initiative and contributing to advancements in healthcare technology.